-And hopefully, by having fed plenty the whole day, she’ll have less of a need to wake up often at night.
-Don’t expect her to sleep through the night yet, but at least you’re filling her up during the day when she’ll start to take in most of her feeds down the line.
+And hopefully, by feeding plenty the whole day, she has less of a need to wake up often at night.
+Don’t expect her to sleep through the night yet, but at least you’re filling her up during the day when she can start to take in most of her feeds down the line.

 3. Feed extra before bedtime

-If you breastfeed, see if she’ll take a few extra minutes of nursing (or simply wait for her to pull away instead of putting a time limit).
+If you breastfeed, see if she can take a few extra minutes of nursing (or simply wait for her to pull away instead of putting a time limit).
 If you bottle-feed, try to add an extra ounce before setting her down for the night.

 By topping her off with extra milk, you can ensure that she won’t wake up too soon after from hunger.